 What activities is WeatherWool designed for?

 Just about anything that might happen in the weather.
-Hiking, bushcraft, camping, hunting, birding, skiing, snowmobiling, fishing, icefishing, sledding, trekking, photography, engineering, construction, professional gatherings, walking the pooch, waiting for the train, watching a ball game ... or just getting from one place to another.
+Hiking, bushcraft, camping, hunting, birding, skiing, snowmobiling, fishing, icefishing, sledding, trekking, photography, engineering, biking, construction, professional gatherings, walking the pooch, waiting for the train, watching a ball game ... or just getting from one place to another.
 Quite a few people wear WeatherWool just getting back and forth to work (by foot, motorcycle, bicycle, car, train ...).
-WeatherWool is probably pushed the hardest of all by Special Forces.
+WeatherWool is probably pushed the hardest of all by the Military.
 A couple of our customers are hunters who wear WeatherWool in the field and to church.
 WeatherWool is designed for cool and cold weather, but can be worn comfortably in room temperature.
 I've worn WeatherWool in temperatures over 80F/27C and been comfortable, particularly in low humidity.

 Tell me about your wool.

-Our FullWeight Fabric is 19.4 ounces per square yard (661 grams per square meter -- GSM) and our MidWeight Fabric is 14 ounces per square yard (opsy), which is equivalent to 407 gsm.
-(Please note that wool weights are usually quoted by the linear yard, but there is no standard width, so comparisons can be difficult.
+Our FullWeight Fabric is about 19.4 ounces per square yard (658 grams per square meter -- gsm) and our Batch 6 MidWeight Fabric is 12 ounces per square yard (opsy), which is equivalent to 407 gsm.
+(Please note that wool weights in America are usually quoted by the linear yard, but there is no standard width, so comparisons can be difficult.
 More information about this confusing topic here.)
 All of our Fabric is woven on a Jacquard loom, creating a 3-dimensional Fabric that enhances performance.
 The Jacquard is the only type of loom that can create complex patterns such as our LYNX Pattern.
-We use American Rambouillet Merino wool.
+We use mostly American Rambouillet Merino wool.
 Our ranchers generally work up their own bloodlines, sometimes mixing Targhee genetics and sometimes even creating their own breeds, such as the Debouillet developed on the Jones Ranches.
 Average fiber thickness is 21-micron, which is very fine for outerwear.
 Staple length is pushing four inches (about as long as the machines can handle).
 Thin enough to be very comfortable but selected to be strong, with plenty of crimp (kinks) for insulation.
 We have made the best-performing Fabric we’ve been able to figure out how to make.
 There is a LOT more information on our Fabrics page.